iq-company/devcontainerize/README.md

 -   **Profile-Based Services:** Enable optional services like DDL mode via the `COMPOSE_PROFILES` variable in `.env`.
 -   **Flexible Release Management:** Use `make run-release ENV_FILE=path/to/your.env` to test with different configurations.

+## Tips

+- You can use `--pretend`, `--diff`, or `--force` with `copier update` for more control.

+- Files like commands/dist_command.py will be updated automatically, while other parts (e.g. user-written commands) remain untouched.

+- Initialization-only files (like __init__.py) are marked to be created once and skipped on update.